foundry-rs/starknet-foundry/docs/src/appendix/sncast/common.md

 If supplied, `sncast` will not look for `Scarb.toml` file in current (or parent) directory, but will use this path instead.

-## `--package <NAME>`
-Optional.

-Name of the package that should be used.

-If supplied, this package will be used for all operations.
-Required if more than one package exists in a workspace.

 ## `--url, -u <RPC_URL>`
 Optional.